edisonpapers/edison-and-the-bug/README.md

 In the fall of 1878, his nephew Charles Edison, became the primary experimenter on the receiver and the first person in the laboratory other than Edison to use the term in a notebook entry.
 Exasperated by the failure of the device to work properly, he drew a "double breasted Bug" and wrote a number of humorous references to bugs.

-> NICOLE TO ADJUST ZOOM TO 180,1,396,347 and styling to full width for media image
+> NICOLE TO ADJUST ZOOM TO 180,1,396,347 and styling to full width for media image below

 .ve-media https://edisondigital.rutgers.edu/iiif/NV18091 width=60% height=200px